SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.10.md

 Other enhancements:

 - A Dropdown component will now keep the focus after an option was selected.
 This will enable users to still browse through the options using the arrow keys even when the options popup window is closed.
-- In a Checkbox, a CheckboxList or a RadioButtonList component, users can now select or clear options using the spacebar.
+- In a Checkbox, a CheckboxList or a RadioButtonList component, users can now select or clear options using the space bar.
 - In a CheckboxList or a RadioButtonList component, users can now go from one checkbox or radio button to another using the TAB keys.

 #### Interactive Automation scripts: File selector component can now be configured to only allow a script to continue after a file has been uploaded \[ID_30728\]